glzr-io/glazewm/README.md

 ## Installation

-**The latest version of GlazeWM is downloadable via [releases](https://github.com/glzr-io/GlazeWM/releases).** Zebar can optionally be installed as well via a checkbox in the install.
+**The latest version of GlazeWM is downloadable via [releases](https://github.com/glzr-io/GlazeWM/releases).** Zebar can optionally be installed as well via a checkbox during installation.

 Scoop and Winget are currently not supported.
 If you instead want to build from source, refer to the [contributing guide](https://github.com/glzr-io/glazewm/blob/main/CONTRIBUTING.md).